Counterexamples to the $I^{(3)} \subset I^2$ containment: The dual Hesse configuration

 These points form a $12_39_4$ configuration, i.e. there are $9$ lines

 such that exactly $3$ configuration lines pass through each of configuration points and exactly $4$ points lie on a configuration line.
-This is the dual of the well known Hesse configuration, see \cite{ArtDol09} for this beautiful subject.
+This is the dual of the well known Hesse configuration, see \cite{ArtDol09} for a lot more on this beautiful subject.